HarryShomer/LPFormer/README.md

 ## Cite
 ```
-@article{shomer2024adaptive,
+@inproceedings{shomer2024lpformer,
   title={LPFormer: An Adaptive Graph Transformer for Link Prediction},
-      author={Harry Shomer and Yao Ma and Haitao Mao and Juanhui Li and Bo Wu and Jiliang Tang},
+  author={Shomer, Harry and Ma, Yao and Mao, Haitao and Li, Juanhui and Wu, Bo and Tang, Jiliang},
   booktitle={Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining},
+  pages={2686--2698},
   year={2024}
 }
 ```